PaulBorneP/Polygon_assignment/README.md

 ### Inference, metrics and analyzis

 Once the inference pipeline is working, we ask you to provide a critical and creative analysis of the inference results obtained (e.g. metrics, imbalance, ...).

+# Solution

+I've created a solution in two parts, first a notebook with naive implemenatation of the inference pipeline alongside with some metrics and results.
+Then as I have limited ressources and the inference on the whole dataset is quite long, I have tried to implement another solution using dataloaders to save some computation time (this time directly in a python file).
+Creating a virtual env and running the command `pip3 install -r requierments.txt` should be enough to run the code, i am using python 3.10.2